oliver-szymanski/MapTool-jadebringer-frameworks/README.md

 MapTool-jadebringer-frameworks is an extension for [MapTool](https://www.rptools.net/toolbox/maptool/) (by RPTools.net).
 MapTool is a full and free Virtual Table Top application.
 These extensions bring new functionality for MapTool.

+The extensions are mostly about new functions for the MapTool macro language, so that writing macros is more convenient/easier and doing stuff that is not possible with "just" official MapTool (like the button frames).

 We will contribute to the official MapTool (in short MT) as well, but not all the features here will directly make it to MT and some maybe never.
 So if you want to have them now, get this extension.